Gioambra/Crud-operations/README.md

 now there is a backend, you can test it with npm start in backend folder and npm start in frontend folder. important! if you want that the application works you have to create a database and add credentials in .env file

+Step to emulate my database emulate my database:

+1. create a database with postgress
+2. create a table with these comand :

+SQL -> creation Database :

+CREATE TABLE utenti (id  integer PRIMARY KEY, username VARCHAR(20), pssowrd VARCHAR(15));

+3. populate the database with these script:

+INSERT INTO utenti(id, username, password)
+	VALUES (13, 'username', 'mypassword!');

+4. now you can connect and read data from utenti database